“You are so lucky to work from home! You can take care of your little one at the same time!”

 It’s simple: you cannot work with a baby or a toddler around.
 Seriously.
 Unless your kid can sit quietly beside you for hours and doesn’t require feeding, changing or any attention whatsoever (and if your kid is like that, please do share how you made such a convenient little human being!).

 For the first few months, Mark was a Velcro baby.
 So I would put him in the sling and work on my laptop, same as when I was pregnant except, well, he was outside me.
 It worked out fine because as a newborn, he didn’t move much and was half-asleep.
-I didn’t have to do much except just being there… and yes, sometime I would scream “anyone please, take him, I want my body to myself!”
+I didn’t have to do much except just being there… and yes, sometimes I would scream “anyone please, take him, I want my body to myself!”

 It all changed when he started to crawl around six-month-old.